ansible/awx/docs/docsite/rst/administration/instances.rst

 	:alt: Mesh ingress architecture showing the peering relationship between nodes.

-An example of a mesh topology may look like the following:
+An example of a topology that uses mesh ingress may look like the following:

 .. list-table::
    :widths: 20 30 10 20 15